atangira09/milestone_ii/README.md

 - History; or the list of news article IDs clicked by the user before the current impression, and
 - Impressions; or the list of news presented in the impression with a label for each indicating whether it was clicked or not.

-The news.tsv contains metadaa for each article and has the columns described below.
+The news.tsv contains metadata for each article and has the columns described below.

 - News ID; the unique identifier for each article,
 - Category; the high level category of the news (e.g. sports, politics, entertainment),